 Commentary on the image: Line 1 cheers for Yu (enjoyment); it is destitute of aspiration which is an ominous omen.

 From the perspective of establishing a ducal state and dispatching troops, it is engaged in amusing itself right from the beginning; it has no aspiration at all.

 Enlightenment through six one: not follow blindly but attend to one's duty.
 To amuse oneself right from the beginning and not attend to one’s duties (i.e. establishing a ducal state and dispatching troops) is an ominous sign.
-If this line is activated changing to masculine, acting righteously and disconnecting correlation from line 4, the hexagram will become Zhen (51), where the oldest son faces challenges while protecting legitimacy.
+If this line is activated changing to masculine and then acts righteously as well as disconnects correlation from line 4, the hexagram will become Zhen (51), where the oldest son faces challenges while protecting legitimacy.
 Here it is advised that one who succeeds in overcoming all difficulties and accomplishes assigned tasks is entitled to possess what is deserved.

 The 2nd line

-Text: (The subject is) firmly upright like a rock (which enables it to engage in Yu) not a whole day; to persist is auspicious.
+The subject is firmly upright like a rock, which enables it to engage in Yu not a whole day; to persist is auspicious.